 A case interview is a job interview format where candidates analyze and solve real business problems in real-time, demonstrating their analytical thinking, structured reasoning, and communication skills.
-Top consulting firms like McKinsey, BCG, and Bain use case interviews as their primary evaluation method, typically accounting for 50-70% of the hiring decision.
+Top consulting firms like McKinsey, BCG, and Bain use case interviews as their primary evaluation method.
+Case interviews are typically the dominant component, weighted 50-70% of the hiring decision depending on the firm — paired with fit/behavioral questions (30-50%) and online assessments, which serve as a gate rather than a scored input into the offer decision.

 | Also known as | Case study interview, consulting case, business case |